twrecked/pyaarlo/README.md

 Arlo cameras.

-When you start Pyaarlo, it starts a background thread that opens a single, persistant connection, an *event stream*, to the Arlo servers.
+When you start Pyaarlo, it starts a background thread that opens a single, persistent connection, an *event stream*, to the Arlo servers.
 As things happen to the Arlo devices - motion detected, battery level changes, mode changes, etc... - the Arlo servers post these events onto the event stream.
 The background thread reads these events from the stream, updates Pyaarlo's internal